 Typically, a DC power source is used for plasma welding that has a drooping characteristic and an open-circuit voltage (“OCV”) higher than 70V.
 The OCV is necessary to initiate and maintain an arc.
 But, if you use a helium shielding gas, the OCV must be higher than 70V.

-Additionally, it is preferable for the power source to have a high duty cycle if its necessary to achieve high amperage, long welds.
+Additionally, it is preferable for the power source to have a high-duty cycle if it’s necessary to achieve high amperage and long welds.
 Otherwise, the power source will overheat and require cooling down.

 PAW Welding Torch

 The plasma welding torch is quite similar to the TIG welding torch.
 It uses a tungsten electrode housed within a collet that’s threaded to the torch body.
 However, unlike the TIG torch, the PAW torch keeps the entire tungsten electrode inside the nozzle without sticking out.

 Additionally, the torch must be actively water-cooled.
 The arc is contained within the nozzle and causes high heat to accumulate.
 If the water cooling is interrupted, the nozzle will melt.

 The tungsten electrode used for a plasma arc welding process is EWTh-2, otherwise known as a 2% thoriated tungsten electrode.
 The nozzle is made of copper, but the plasma nozzle bore diameter must not be too small for the current output and plasma gas flow rate because it can melt and erode fast.

 In automatic welding, the wire feeder can be added to supply a filler metal automatically.
 A wire feeder needs to have an adjustable wire feeding speed and have a constant output once set.

 The control console contains a high-frequency arc starting unit, a non-transferred pilot arc power source, a torch protection circuit, water, and gas valves, delay timing systems, and separate flow meters for the plasma gas and the shielding gas.